 Have compatible Event Types and subtypes (identical types are always compatible; certain other types might be allowed, see below) Not conflict in temporal or location scope

-Differences between 2015 EAL and the 2016 Cross-Corpus EAL task
+Differences between 2016 and 2017 task

 There are a few differences between the 2015 and 2016 task:

-As described above, the 2016 task will include Chinese and Spanish documents (in addition to English documents).

-Note: We will provide diagnostic scores that report performance over each language independently to allow participation in only one (or two) of the languages

-As described above, the 2016 task will include a cross-corpus component and operate with a much larger corpus

-Note: We will provide diagnostic scores that report document-level metrics for participants who only want to participate in the within document task.

-Note: If there is sufficient interest, we can offer a post-evaluation window for the within document task only that operates over ~500 rather than 90K documents.

-The event taxonomy will be reduced (see Table 1 for the event types that will be evaluated in TAC 2016)

-The within-document arg and doc-link scores will be calculated using a RichERE Gold Standard and not assessments (see Section 7.1)

-Note: LDC will perform QC and augmentation over the gold standard used in this evaluation to try to ensure the implicit/inferred arguments from the 2014 and 2015 evaluation are still incorporated into the gold standard.
-However, we expect there to be some cases where an assessor would judge something to be correct, but an annotator creating gold standard will miss the arguments.
-The organizers would be interested in learning about such instances from participants.

-Note: The move to a gold standard will require that system argument extents (names, nominals) be aligned with RichERE annotation.
-We have designed the alignment process to be generous, it may be necessary to introduce additional constraints (e.g. requiring some threshold of character overlap) if submissions are overly aggressive in making use of the generosity.
-Our aim with any such change will be to (a) avoid penalization of minor extent errors and/or opinions about what is correct, (b) expect that systems in general should provide reasonable names or base NPs as arguments, (c) assume that scoring of identifying the “correct” extent of a NP/name is the domain of the EDL evaluation and not the event argument evaluation.

-A minor change to the format of the linking output at the document level to support the corpus level output (see Section 3.2)
+The 2017 submission format is identical to the 2016 format, but systems will only be scored in the argument and document internal linking tasks.
+Cross document event coreference was measured as a part of the full task.

 Event Taxonomy

 A system will be scored for its performance at extracting event-arguments as described in the tables below.
 The event and event-specific roles (argument types) are listed in Table 1 All events can also have a Time.
 All events except Movement.Transport-Person and Movement.Transport-Artifact can have a Place argument.
 For the movement events, the taxonomy requires systems to distinguish between Origin and Destination.
 Additional descriptions about the definition of the event types and roles can be found in LDC’s RichERE guidelines.
 For the EAL task, systems are asked to combine the RichERE event type and subtype in a single column in the system output by concatenating the type, a “.”, and the subtype (see column 1 of Table 1).